ACDR/homebridge-yamaha-avr/README.md

 npm link
 ```

-You can now start Homebridge, use the `-D` flag so you can see debug log messages in your plugin:
+You can now start Homebridge, use the `-D` flag so you can see debug log messages:

 ```
 homebridge -D